jcslm001/murty.io/content/resume/resume.md

 ### Summary

-I'm an experienced full-stack Web Developer with commercial experience in many areas of website development, training and management.
+I'm a Project Manager and Senior Web Developer with varied commercial experience in web-based development, training and management.
 I'm proficient with various front-end and back-end platforms and programming languages.
-I strive to learn improved methods and techniques to solve complex problems for clients.
+I have a passion to continually learn improved methods and techniques.

 ### Skills